-Casemates Square, March 2017.
+March 2017.
 I can honestly say that Gibraltar is one of the strangest places I’ve ever been to.
 But in a good way!
-Red telephone boxes, colonial style pubs and bobbies on the beat.
-Authentic Indian food, fish and chips, tea and scones… newsagents selling Ripples, Double Deckers and sticks of rock.
+There are red telephone boxes, colonial style pubs and bobbies on the beat.
+You’ll find authentic Indian food, fish and chips, tea and scones and newsagents selling Ripples, Double Deckers and sticks of rock.
 It really is Britain (!), but with year-round sunshine and a stunning location perched on the edge of the Alboran Sea.
 Walking over the border from the Spanish town of La Línea de la Concepción, it took me about twenty minutes down Winston Churchill Avenue before I arrived at this main square.
 It takes its name from the series of bombproof barracks at the square’s northern end.
-Built in 1817, today they are home to cafés, shops, restaurants and Gibraltar’s Crystal Workshop.
-Anyone looking for breakfast should look no further than the wonderful Lord Nelson Pub.
+Built in 1817, today they’re home to cafés, shops, restaurants and Gibraltar’s Crystal Workshop.
+Anyone scouting out breakfast should look no further than the wonderful Lord Nelson Pub.

 March 2017.
 For someone who’s been stationed in mainland Spain for the past year, a walk down Gibraltar’s Main Street came as a bit of a head f****!
 After all, it’s got Marks and Spencer, Next, Mothercare and a BHS.
 There are a number of traditional pubs too, such as The Horseshoe and The Angry Friar.
 The buildings themselves are an odd mix of British, Spanish, Portuguese and Moorish.
 And Main Street isn’t only about shopping; you can also pop your head into Gibraltar Methodist Church and check out the statue tributes to Lord Nelson and the Royal Engineers.